Progressive Educational Philosophy

 At Miquon we have prioritized and defined the particular progressive philosophies which hold meaning and value for us into ten tenets.

-We find this list of nine principles to have enduring value as the world changes around us.
+We find this list of ten principles to have enduring value as the world changes around us.

 We return to it frequently as we reflect upon our professional practice, our goals for students, and our hopes for the future.

 This confusion may be based on the relative lack, in progressive schools, of traditional “visible” features such as uniforms, desks in rows, grades and test scores, and silent children listening to a teacher lecture.
 In our view, these structures do not work well to promote the kinds of learning experiences that we feel are critical for children.
 At Miquon we believe that school success for every child comes from a carefully-contrived balance of structure with latitude.
 Our overlying structure is provided through clearly articulated goals and expectations for different age groups, a shape and schedule to the day that is appropriate for each age group, close observation of individual needs, and intense teacher involvement in each child’s progress.

 The latitude necessary for children to develop independence, self-motivation, and a passion for learning comes from intentionally providing them the space to experiment, to take a different path, to make choices, to take risks.
 It is preserved by teachers who observe and assess carefully, who may have different expectations for each child, and who not only permit but actively encourage a variety of approaches to each task.

 At Miquon, we integrate very intentional structure into each child’s school experience:

 For reasons of social diversity, we prefer our groups (classes) to be around 20-24 in size.
 So that we can know our students intimately, each group has two full time teachers: a lead teacher and an assistant teacher.